 Happy Independence Day, everyone.

-Ernie Seewer is an Army veteran, having served in the 3rd Armored Division, Germany, 1968-72.
-He attended University of South Alabama on the G.I.
-Bill and graduated with the class of 1975, earning a BA in English and Literature.
+graduated with the class of 1975, earning a BA in English and Literature.
 Seewer has one daughter and one granddaughter.
 He was an Audio-Visual Production Specialist in the Media Production Department at USA.
 Seewer is now retired after 30 years of service.
 He is a proud holder of the USA Lifetime Benefit Card.